Affiliate marketing is one of the most popular ways to make money online.

 You need to learn about, and build an audience of people, who know, like and trust you if you are every going to sell anything.
 When you do this, not only do you have people you can promote relevant products to as an affiliate, but you have a group of people who are ready to buy the products you promote.

-I published an article that walks you through the process of choosing a profitable niche which is well worth going through.
+I published an article that walks you through how to choose a niche that is worth going through.
 Take the ideas you came up with in step 1 and read the above article to learn how to find the opportunity within those ideas, and to see if they are worth pursuing.

 Ninja Tip: Check out the forums your niche participates in, the Facebook groups, comments they leave on blogs, find successful niche websites that already target this audience and see what they are doing.
 The more you learn about them, the better.